3dct/open_iA-superbuild/README.md

   - When asked for a build environment:
     - On Linux, use the usually pre-selected "Unix Makefiles"
     - On Windows, use the 64 bit version of the respective Visual Studio toolchain, e.g. "Visual Studio 14 2015 Win64" for Visual Studio 2015 ("Visual Studio 14 2015" as generator and "x64" as platform on CMake versions >= 3.14)
   - If Qt is installed in a non-standard folder, you will see a corresponding error.
-You will have to adapt the Qt5\_DIR to point to the "lib/cmake/Qt5" subdirectory of the respective version/build directdory in the Qt installation folder (e.g. 5.11.2/msvc2015\_64).
+You will have to adapt the `Qt5_DIR` to point to the "lib/cmake/Qt5" subdirectory of the respective version/build directdory in the Qt installation folder (e.g. `5.11.2/msvc2015_64`).

 ### 4. Build Everything

 Build everything.
 The specific steps required here differ for the build environment you configured in CMake:
 - On Linux, enter the folder configured in CMake as "Where to build the binaries" in a shell, then run: `$ make -j 4`
-- Under Windows, open the generated "open\_iA-superbuild.sln in Visual Studio, then build the solution.
+- Under Windows, open the generated `open_iA-superbuild.sln` in Visual Studio, then build the solution.

 ### 5. Done!

 When the build finished successfully, open\_iA executables will be built in the `open_iA/bin/bin` subfolder of the folder configured in CMake as "Where to build the binaries".

 ## Troubleshooting / Adaptations:

+- Ninja generator is known to not work at the moment; it produces error messages such as `ninja: error: 'OpenCL\_ICD', needed by 'ITK-prefix/src/ITK-stamp/ITK-mkdir', missing and no known rule to make it`.
+Workaround: Use "Unix Makefiles" generator instead of "Ninja".

 - The `$` sign in the code above indicates the shell prompt, do not enter this sign.